Claims Consortium Group goes live with Hornbill Service Manager

 Following a demonstration at the Service Desk & IT Support show in London, Claims Consortium Group’s IT Security Officer recommended that they take a look at Hornbill Service Manager.
 The team browsed through the videos and tutorials on the website and concluded Hornbill Service Manager seemed like a good fit.
-The company particularly liked the customer testimonials and transparent pricing model, so decided to proceed with a free 30-day trial and switch-on.
+The company particularly liked the customer testimonials and transparent pricing model.

 Enlightening 30-day trial, with fantastic knowledge transfer

 Alex said that the 30-day trail and switch-on was invaluable in helping him validate that Hornbill Service Manager was the right tool.
 A Hornbill Product Specialist provided input and guidance throughout the switch-on process, which enabled the IT team to evaluate the tool with their own data and processes, set up and ready to go, so they could see exactly how the tool performed in their environment.